machinelearning2014/deepthoughtai-evo-site/paper.md

 - H6: Python exploration fails to establish pattern.
 - H7: Lean proof contains sorry after deadline.
 - H8: Batch mathlib_check reveals no valid lemma path.
-- deepseek_prover (non-blocking, auto-notifying) generates Lean 4 code when: missing theorem, unclear strategy, repeated lean4_probe failures, or proof debugging needed.
+- mind_agent can independently analyze unclear strategies or repeated failures.
 - For Lean-Eval problems: solve_lean_eval_problem stage=ci_verify is the authoritative verification; local checks are insufficient for SOLVED status.

 EVO's PROVE workflow aligns with Hao et al.'s (2025) findings that LLMs combined with formal verification tools achieve dramatically higher success rates (93.9%) than pure LLMs (10.0%) on real-world constrained planning tasks — an 839% relative improvement.
 Their approach of using LLMs for plan generation followed by SAT-solver verification parallels EVO's approach of neural problem interpretation followed by symbolic derivation and Lean verification.
 Sheshanarayana and Magar (2025) further reinforce this paradigm with ProofSketch, a verification-guided reasoning framework that integrates symbolic computation with LLMs, using symbolic verification as a corrective feedback loop for neural-generated reasoning.